AU Crystals

 A divinatory practice of gazing into a reflective or translucent surface to receive impressions, images, or insight.

-The technique itself is simple.
-The eyes settle on the surface in a soft, slightly out-of-focus gaze.
-The mind is asked to hold a question without grasping for an answer.
-After a few minutes the surface often appears to cloud, brighten, or shift, and images, words, or feelings rise up.
-Most experienced scryers describe the result less as seeing pictures and more as accessing a quieter layer of intuition.
+The technique itself is simple to describe.
+The room is dim.
+The surface is positioned so that there are no distracting reflections, often with a candle behind or to the side rather than in front.
+The eyes settle on the surface in a soft, slightly out-of-focus gaze, the kind of gaze that lets a Magic Eye image resolve.
+The mind is asked to hold a question loosely, without grasping.
+After a few minutes the surface often appears to cloud, brighten, darken, or shift.
+Images, words, fragments of memory, or feelings rise up.